telerik/reporting-docs/embedding-reports/desktop-reporting.md

 position: 95
 ---

-# Embedding Telerik Reporting in Desktop Reporting Applications
+# Developing Desktop Reporting Applications

 Microsoft provides different Desktop frameworks for Windows operating systems.
 This article offers an overview of the most popular approaches for integrating and using Telerik Reporting into Desktop Reporting applications.